 Profiling [...] consists of any form of automated processing of personal data evaluating the personal aspects relating to a natural person, in particular to analyse or predict aspects concerning the data subject's performance at work, economic situation, health, personal preferences or interests, reliability or behaviour, location or movements, where it produces legal effects concerning him or her or similarly significantly affects him or her.

-Profiling has always be seen as a standard procedure for website and store owners, but now with the GDPR soon to become live, users will need to be informed about the processing of their data and how to exercise their rights.
+Profiling has always be seen as a standard procedure for website and store owners, but now with the GDPR come into effect, users will need to be informed about the processing of their data and how to exercise their rights.

 A great portion of user data is collected through forms: contact page, checkout pages, form to request information or a quote, a landing page to download a free resource.
 Usually, it's on such forms that we ask more than what we actually need to proceed.